slavagithub/test-report/README.md

 # test-report
-Investigation of test reporting approaches
+Under the pInvestigation of test reporting approaches